 Achievement of a cumulative GPA of 2.0 or higher

-RN license from state of residence license eligible
+RN license from state of residence or completion of an Associate Degree in Nursing and license eligible.

 Advising after Admission

 Courses or their equivalents is recommended with a grade of ‘C’ or better to meet the general education requirements.
 Completion of the following courses or their equivalents is recommended with a grade of ‘C’ or better: